majimboo/stream-frame/README.md

 * lengthSize (default: 2)     - The length in bytes of the prepended message size.
 * bigEndian  (default: false) - The byte order of the prepended length.
+* offset     (default: 0)     - The offset where the packet size can be found.
+* ignore     (default: false) - Will not try to frame the message.

 ```
 var StreamFrame = require('stream-frame');